nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

   - The NHS number within the request is considered verified if:
     - The NHS number is found on PDS and the date of birth in the request exactly matches the date of birth held on PDS
-    - OR should 2 out of 3 parts of the date of birth match (YYYY or MM or DD) AND the first 3 characters of the family name match and the initial character of the forename match that held for the record on PDS.
+    - OR should 2 out of 3 parts of the date of birth match (YYYY or MM or DD) AND the first 3 characters of the first family name match and the initial character of the given match that held for the record on PDS.
   - If both of the above checks fail to find a match then the NHS number is treated as not verified

 - **Check that the patient is not recorded as deceased on PDS**